One of South Australia’s Leading Barristers Chambers

 The Hon.
 Steven Strickland KC

-Steve has almost fifty years’ experience in family law as a Judge, Solicitor and Barrister (Queen’s Counsel, now King’s Counsel).
+Steve has more than fifty years’ experience.
 He was a Justice of the Family Court of Australia for twenty two years, including twelve years as a Member of the Appeal Division of that Court, and for the last three years the administrative head of that Division.

 Steve was appointed Queen’s Counsel in 1998, and has practised extensively throughout Australia in family and de facto law and appeals.
 He has an Honours Degree in Law from the University of Adelaide, and a Master’s Degree in Law from the University of British Columbia.
 He is an Adjunct Professor, Law School, Faculty of the Professions, University of Adelaide, and an Adjunct Professor, School of Law and Justice, Southern Cross University.